 Why Honeymoon in Florida?

 Partygoers can head to one of the big cities like Miami for nonstop entertainment and dancing.
-The nightlife of Miami is known as the major hub of entertainment in Florida and is known as the party capital of the state.
+The nightlife of Miami is known as the major hub of entertainment in Florida and as the state’s party capital.
 Miami has high-end hotels, excellent restaurants, and a great entertainment scene.

-Newlyweds can simply relax in one of the many five-star resorts located directly on the beach of the Gulf of Mexico or the Atlantic Coast.
-No matter what you have planned, you won’t regret choosing a honeymoon in the beautiful Sunshine State of Florida.
+Newlyweds can relax in one of the five-star resorts located directly on the Gulf of Mexico or the Atlantic Coast beach.
+No matter your plans, you won’t regret choosing a honeymoon in the beautiful Sunshine State of Florida.